 If you think there’ll ever be an end to cyber-attacks, you are mistaken.
 Cyber threats will always exist if individuals and businesses are connected to the internet.
 Since the threat is ongoing, cyber security skills are in persistent demand.
 Now is therefore the perfect time to consider a cyber security career.

 Are YOU inspired to work in cyber security?
-Check out our cyber security awareness online training course for subtle information about cyber security, or enrol on our RESILIA® Foundation online course to learn about cyber resilience.
-Contact Knowledge Train® today for more information!
+Check out our cyber security awareness course for suitable training about cyber security.
+Or, enrol on a cyber resilience course to learn about the cyber resilience framewwok known as RESILIA.

 List of references